 Louisiana irises constitute a unique group in the iris family.
-Among all the irises, Louisiana's are most unique in color and in form.
+Among all the iris, Louisiana's have exceptional variety in color and in form.

 They exhibit an incredibly broad range of color and are considered very significant in providing the color red to the iris spectrum.